joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/22/us/ford-f-250-robin-nest-kansas.html

 **Live Updates: Toxic Explosion Feared at California Chemical Plant**\
-`Evacuation orders were issued to 40,000 Orange County residents.
-A fire official said a major spill or an explosion were the only expected outcomes.`\
+`Evacuation orders were issued to 40,000 Orange County residents as firefighters tried to prevent a spill or an explosion.
+Health officials said they couldn’t predict the impact of a toxic release.`\
 https://www.nytimes.com/live/2026/05/22/us/chemical-leak-evacuation-orange-county

 **Carlo Petrini, Whose Slow Food Movement Transformed How We Eat, Dies at 76**\